geode-sdk/docs/tutorials/buttons.md

 Every button that inherits `CCMenuItem` (which both `CCMenuItemSpriteExtra` and methods in `CCMenuItemExt` do) **must be a child of a `CCMenu` to work**.
 This means that if you add a button as a child to a `CCLayer`, you will find that it can't be clicked.
 If you don't want to make a `CCMenu`, see the [**menuless buttons**](#menuless-buttons) section, which explains Geode's `Button` class.

 The first parameter of `CCMenuItemExt::createSpriteExtra` is a `CCNode*`.
-This is the texture of the button; it can be any `CCNode`, like a label or even a whole layer, but usually most people use a sprite.
+This is the display node of the button; it can be any `CCNode`, like a label or even a whole layer, but usually most people use a sprite.

 If you want to create a button with some text, the most common option is the `ButtonSprite` class.
 If you want to create something like a circle button (like the 'New' button in GD), you can either use `CCSprite` or [the Geode-specific `CircleButtonSprite` class](#circle-button-sprites).